raziel-carvajal/WebGC/README.md

 The Coordinator is a sub-object of PeerJS, so, users can use the primitives ```PeerJS.send()``` and
 ```PeerJS.receive()```.
 Refer to the PeerJS API reference for more details at
 ``` http://peerjs.com/docs/#api ```

+# Examples
+In this section you can find a set of examples that shows how PeerJS-Gossip copes with the different implementations of gossip-based algorithms.

+## Clustering Algorithm Example
+Refer to the README.md file in the folder ``` peerjs-gossip/test/multi-protocols-test ``` in order to lunch an example of PeerJS-Gossip in your machine.
+This example will show you how a gossip-based algorithm is used for building clusters of peers.

 # Code Documentation
 You can find the documentation of each object in this library at the folder ```peerjs-gossip/doc ```